759: Boy Scouts of Harlem

 759: Boy Scouts of Harlem is a family documentary about Boy Scout Troop 759, which meets in Harlem.
 It was directed by Jake Boritt and Justin Szlasa who also produced, wrote, and edited the film.

-The film premiered as a free community event on March 14, 2009 at the Schomburg Center for Research in Black Culture in Harlem on Malcolm X Boulevard.
-Two weeks later it screened on board the Intrepid Sea-Air-Space Museum in Manhattan, then on October 8, 2009 Senator Jeff Sessions and Senator Ben Nelson sponsored a screening on Capitol Hill.
+The film premiered as a free community event on March 14, 2009, at the Schomburg Center for Research in Black Culture in Harlem on Lenox Avenue.
+Two weeks later it screened on board the Intrepid Sea-Air-Space Museum in Manhattan, then on October 8, 2009, Senator Jeff Sessions and Senator Ben Nelson sponsored a screening on Capitol Hill.
 The film aired on public television stations around the country starting in August 2010, as presented by Maryland Public Television.